 A restraint clause is only effective once an employee leaves the business.
 An employer can enforce a restraint to an extent that is reasonably necessary to protect the legitimate interests of the business.
 Whether the extent of the restraint is reasonable will depend on each particular situation.

-- The position held;
+- The position held by the employee;

 - Did the employee have access to confidential business information, i.e business plans and financial information, client, customers and supplier lists; and